 WBS/WBBS and CBC/BBS trends for Coot indicate a long-term increase, although the magnitude of the change is not clear.
 Small CBC samples, mainly of birds on small water-bodies, suggested a rapid rise in the late 1960s.
-WBS/WBBS and BBS include more birds on larger waters, and so may be more representative of Coot populations, but WBS/WBBS has not recorded the shallow increase found by BBS observers since 1994.
-However, the five- and ten-year trends are downward in all indices.
-The combination of CBC and BBS data suggests that the long-term increase in the UK and England has been rapid.
-There has been widespread moderate increase across Europe since 1980, although this trend should be treated with caution as the data from early years are based on limited coverage (PECBMS 2016a).
-Winter abundance on large still waters showed shallow increase from the mid 1980s to around 2000/01 but has since declined, especially in Northern Ireland (Frost et al. 2017).
+WBS/WBBS and BBS include more birds on larger waters, and so may be more representative of Coot populations, but WBS/WBBS has not recorded the rapid long-term increase suggested by the CBC/BBS figures.
+Both trends show a more recent decline, with the five- and ten-year trends being downward in all indices.
+There has been widespread moderate increase across Europe since 1980, although this trend should be treated with caution as the data from early years are based on limited coverage (PECBMS 2017a).
+Winter abundance on large still waters showed shallow increase from the mid 1980s to around 2000/01 but has since declined, especially in Northern Ireland (Frost et al. 2018).